 Target heart rate is only a guide.
 Each individual is

-different, so pay attention to how you feel while exercising.
+different, so pay attention to how you feel while you exercise.

 Note that even moderate activity, such as walking, can improve your